 Distracted driving is a growing traffic safety threat in Atlanta and beyond.
 When an operator of an 80,000-pound truck is more focused on texting or talking on the phone than watching the road, it is a recipe for disaster.
 Truck drivers often indulge in various diversions behind the wheel because they have to endure long stretches of solitude in the cab of a tractor-trailer.
 But that is no excuse for putting other motorists at risk of a serious accident, particularly when heavy trucks can be so lethal.

 If a distracted truck driver was to blame for an accident that injured you or a loved one, let our Georgia distracted driving truck accident lawyers help.
-The Atlanta personal injury attorneys at Millar & Mixon, LLC have obtained millions of dollars in verdicts, settlements and judgments for clients who have been hurt in traffic accidents.
+The Atlanta personal injury attorneys at The Millar Law Firm have obtained millions of dollars in verdicts, settlements and judgments for clients who have been hurt in traffic accidents.
 Our firm has the experience necessary to fight for the maximum compensation you deserve in a truck accident lawsuit.

 Truck accidents are serious business.
-Unlike some law firms who may connect you to non-attorneys, when you call Millar & Mixon, LLC, you will speak to an attorney about your case immediately or you will receive a call back from an attorney within a few minutes.
+Unlike some law firms who may connect you to non-attorneys, when you call The Millar Law Firm you will speak to an attorney about your case immediately or you will be called back by one of our lawyers in just a few minutes.
 We constantly monitor our calls and internet contacts, and strive return all calls and inquiries promptly even during the evening, and on weekends and holidays.

 Contact us today to find out how we can help.
 Just call 404-620-4301 or fill out our online contact form.
-Millar & Mixon, LLC does not charge for meeting with you and evaluating your truck accident claim.
+The Millar Firm does not charge for meeting with you and evaluating your truck accident claim.
 If we accept your case, you won’t pay us any legal fees unless you recover compensation.